-This incentive specifically relates to the DAA service delivery to patients living within the community and excludes patients who reside in Government funded Residential Aged Care Facilities (RACF) or correctional facilities.
+This program specifically relates to the DAA service delivery to patients living within the community and excludes patients who reside in Government funded Residential Aged Care Facilities (RACF) or correctional facilities.

-To be eligible to receive incentive payments for the DAA Programme, a community pharmacy must:
+To be eligible to receive payments under the DAA Program, a community pharmacy must:

 - be accredited by an approved Pharmacy Accreditation Program such as the Quality Care Pharmacy Program (QCPP);